|

 little Greek?
 Well, I'm married to one who's a little Greek.
 (I know, what an old

+joke!)
 Greek is such a rich, descriptive language.
 I could speak with fewer words if I

 knew how to speak it!
 Little did I know, my first name, Nancy, which in Hebrew (Hannah)